 Here’s the thing.
 ITs are evangelists.
 They will swear and die by the products that fulfill the promise of the golden IT triangle.
 Ubiquiti understands that and built their Unifi products around the evangelistic IT mindset.
 So what do you think happened when they released their router product line while NETGEAR killed theirs?
 They defected in droves from one camp to the other, out of pure necessity.
 I know I did.

-Its time for a change.
+It’s time for a change.
 Consumer Markets and Business Markets are not the same.
 DuPont learned this the hard way after World War II when it tried to combine its military explosives division with its consumer chemicals division.
-It was such a monumental failure that it is now a business case study thought in universities.
+It was such a monumental failure that it is now a business case study taught in universities.

 In the future, there will be three critical markets for networking.
 The consumer home market, the small and medium business market, and the enterprise business and the data center market.
 Building “one size fits all” solutions does not work.
 NETGEAR needs to either segment itself into three business units and focus on each market individually, or reduce its product portfolio to something it can manage better.
 Otherwise, it’s giving out expectations to its customers that it won’t be able to fulfill.
 A good example of how this can be achieved is to look at Dell Technologies’ approach.
 Consumer products are developed, manufactured, sold, marketed, and supported completely independently to its small and medium business products, and completely independently to its enterprise and data center products.
 All three divisions act as completely separate business units because the entire market segment is different.